 The 2017-18 tracker is supported with a full range of updated guidance.
 You can also find a walk-through of the pilot process and a quick start guide on this page.
+Further details of the pilot will appear on our blog pages as we progress from the planning and start-up phase, through implementation in universities and colleges, and into analysis.
+Reports on the findings will be available in early July 2018 after we have finalised all the data returns and consulted with expert panels on the findings.

 BOS has now been transferred to a full Jisc service (October 2017), so there will be an excellent technical infrastructure and the reassurance of data security throughout the process.

-From October you will be able to customise and launch your own survey using our detailed online guidance and resources.
-You will also be added to the tracker pilots Jiscmail list that allows you to share ideas and experiences with other participating institution, and gives you first access to new resources, tips and FAQs.
+Participants in the pilot will also be added to the tracker pilots Jiscmail list that allows you to share ideas and experiences with other participating institution, and gives you first access to new resources, tips and FAQs.

 - Sign up for 2018 Tracker here: http://bit.ly/trackersignup18

-- Join the tracker mailing list http://www.jiscmail.ac.uk/jisc-digitalstudent-tracker
+- Join the tracker mailing list: http://www.jiscmail.ac.uk/jisc-digitalstudent-tracker

 - Follow #digitalstudent and @jisc on Twitter

-- For more information contact: Sarah Knight or sign up and access email@example.com.
+- For more information contact Sarah Knight or sign up and access email@example.com.

 More about the tracker